VemuNikhil2018/btcpricetrigger/README.md

   all their emails one by one.
-After every email is entered, it verifies for: the regex, the existance of the email (using Real Email API), (This could even verify the regex, but I thought regex is easily done offline) the absence of the email in the mailing list.
+After every email is entered, it verifies for: the regex, the existance of the email (using Real Email API), (This could even verify the regex, but I thought regex is easily checked offline) the absence of the email in the mailing list.
 (As a user shouldn't be sent multiple emails) Every email is added in the the mailig list after it passes the above tests.
 If not, it perceives a human error and asks for the email again.